Chapter 5120:1-1 Release

 (2) Subject to enforcement of a detainer as a precondition of release.
 Failure of the detaining authority to make arrangements to take such releasee into custody on the scheduled date of release, unless extended by the parole board upon request, will cause the removal of the detainer.
 The inmate shall be notified of such conditional release, and the consequences of such failure, pursuant to paragraph (D) of rule 5120:1-1-10 of the Administrative Code.

-(C) Such offender shall be returned to Ohio for serving of sentence or prison term or reinstatement to supervision or to an appropriate sanction.
+(C) Such offender may be reinstated to supervision or returned to Ohio to serve a sentence, prison term, or an appropriate sanction.
 Return shall be pursuant to:

 (1) The interstate compact for the supervision of parolees and probationers; or